This article follows after the Weapons Locker – Modern firearms – Chapter #1 – Handguns article.

 The one used by Colonel Quaritch was huge since it had both an underbarrel laser sight/tactical flashlight and an electronic scope mounted over the receiver with magnification, computer-assisted aiming, thermal imager and movement detector (!).

-In most milieux such a weapon would be considered a Gadget (DCH) or a Device (DCA) – even in Avatar this wasn’t a standard issue pistol and the Colonel had bought it with his own money.
+In most milieux such a weapon would be considered a Gadget (DCH) or a Device (DCA).
+Even in Avatar this wasn’t a standard issue pistol.
+The Colonel had bought it with his own money.

 18-shots, triple-barelled revolver